Styx971/Unity-Car-Game/README.md

 # Styx971.github.io
-1. CarGameExe contains the executable for windows.
+1. CarGameFixed contains the executable for windows.

 -> Go to CarGameFixed directory
 -> Go to carGame_Data directory